A Survey on Decentralized Federated Learning: Research Method

 \section{Research Method}

 We have chosen to follow the \textit{Preferred Reporting Items for Systematic Reviews and Meta-Analyses} (PRISMA) guidelines~\cite{page2021prisma} for conducting our review.
-Our approach consists of three primary steps. \begin{enumerate} \item[$(i)$] \textit{\textbf{Identifying relevant works}}: We find relevant articles by conducting a comprehensive literature search and screening titles, abstracts, and full-text articles.
-This process ensures that we select contributions that pertain to our specific research area and address our research question(s) of interest. \item[$(ii)$] \textit{\textbf{Appraising study quality}}: We validate the quality of the included studies, taking into account factors such as study design, methodology, and potential biases.
-This step allows us to assess the strength of the evidence presented in the selected articles. \item[$(iii)$] \textit{\textbf{Synthesizing findings and drawing conclusions}}: We synthesize the findings from the included studies and draw meaningful conclusions.
-This involves analyzing the data, summarizing the results, and identifying any patterns or trends across the studies. \end{enumerate} By following these steps, we aim to ensure a rigorous and comprehensive review process.
+Our approach consists of three primary steps. \begin{enumerate} \item[$(i)$] \textit{\textbf{Identifying relevant works}}: We find relevant articles by conducting a comprehensive literature search and screening titles, abstracts, and full-text articles. \item[$(ii)$] \textit{\textbf{Appraising study quality}}: We validate the quality of the included studies, taking into account factors such as study design, methodology, and potential biases. \item[$(iii)$] \textit{\textbf{Synthesizing findings and drawing conclusions}}: We synthesize the findings from the included studies and draw meaningful conclusions. \end{enumerate} By following these steps, we aim to ensure a rigorous and comprehensive review process.